AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/optimizing-your-sql-queries.md

 ORDER BY is an expensive function in SQL and can significantly raise the cost of a query.
 If you receive an error message saying that the EXPLAIN cost of your query is too high, try eliminating any ORDER BYs from your query unless absolutely required.

-This isn’t to say that ORDER BY can’t be used - just that it should only be used when necessary.
+This is not to say that ORDER BY can not be used - just that it should only be used when necessary.

 ## Using GROUP BY and ORDER BY

-While there may be a few situations where this approach doesn’t conform with what you’re trying to do, the general rule is that if you’re using a GROUP BY and ORDER BY, you should put the columns in both clauses in the same order.
+While there may be a few situations where this approach doesn't conform with what you're trying to do, the general rule is that if you're using a GROUP BY and ORDER BY, you should put the columns in both clauses in the same order.
 For example:

 | **Instead of this...** | **Try this!** |
 | ![](../assets/Group_by_2.png) | ![](../assets/Group_by_1.png) |